FarronF/limerick-council-meetings/meetings/2018/06/26-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly meeting of Municipal District of Adare-Rathkeale - 8th May 2018.md

 The Cathaoirleach welcomed Mr. Ger Carey, Senior Executive Engineer, Mid West Road

-Design Office to the meeting.---
+Design Office to the meeting.
+---
 3

 Members were informed that following discussions with TII regarding the Adare Overlay